adyen-examples/adyen-dotnet-online-payments/checkout-example/readme.md

   - Define username and password (Basic Authentication) to protect your endpoint
   - Generate the HMAC Key
   - See script below that allows you to easily set your environmental variables.
 Note that some IDEs will have to be restarted for environmental variables to be injected properly
-  - We will need to update this webhook URL in step 10
+  - For the URL, enter `https://ngrok.io` for now - We will need to update this webhook URL in step 10
   - Make sure the webhook is **Enabled** to send notifications

 7. Set the following environment variables in your terminal environment: `ADYEN_API_KEY`, `ADYEN_CLIENT_KEY`, `ADYEN_MERCHANT_ACCOUNT` and `ADYEN_HMAC_KEY`.